-The Oregon Dental Association’s annual Mission of Mercy is coming to Chemeketa Community College’s Salem campus on July 11 & 12.
+The Oregon Dental Association’s annual Mission of Mercy is came to Chemeketa Community College’s Salem campus on July 11 & 12.

 This is the first time Mission of Mercy will be hosted in Salem.
 Previous events have been held in Portland and Medford.